Required

 • Roofing materials

-Seek medical attention for further screening and diagnosis.
+If you believe you have been exposed, seek medical attention for further screening and diagnosis.
 Know the symptoms of asbestos-related illnesses.
-Symptoms often mimic other, less serious respiratory complications, such as chest pain, coughing and shortness of breath.
+Symptoms often mimic other, less serious respiratory complications, such as chest pain, coughing, and shortness of breath.
 Talk to your doctor if you believe you or a loved one has been exposed to asbestos.

-Contact Baggett McCall, LLC in Lake Charles, LA, for a free consultation or call 337-478-8888 or 800-639-2524 now to speak directly with an experienced asbestos exposure lawyer.
+Reach out to Baggett McCall LLC online for a free consultation, or call 337-478-8888 or 1-800-New-Claim (639-5246) now to speak directly with an experienced occupational diseases attorney who can help you with asbestos exposure in Lake Charles.
 Choose your lawyer carefully.
+Contact Baggett McCall today.